Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 }

-In ReplyGenius, I use this exact pattern to handle our three subscription tiers.
+I use this exact pattern to handle multiple subscription tiers across my SaaS projects.
 Works like a charm.

 Collecting Payment Information (Frontend)